markcipolla/vivus/README.md

 Write some documentation explaining the use / concept of the CSS you've got below.
 This bit will be markdown rendered.

+This is optional, but really... why styleguide code you don't want to document?

 - You can use three backticks (`) to indicate a code block
 - ```&lt;div class="example"&gt;&lt;/div&gt;```
 - Code blocks will be syntax highlighted